bradley-frank/bradley-frank.github.io/FT-Example.md

 ![png](FT-Example_files/FT-Example_7_1.png)

 We need to note something important here.
-Recall that I set $\Delta x$ when I defined the Shah function above.
-Now, from the NRAO plot, I know that space between the spikes in the Fourier domain is given by the following: $\Delta s = 1/\Delta x$.
+Recall that I set _dx_ when I defined the Shah function above.
+Now, from the NRAO plot, I know that space between the spikes in the Fourier domain is given by the following: _ds = 1/dx_.
 You will note that this is the case in the plot above.

 ```